-Download sheet music for Israel Houghton including new and popular songs such as, In Jesus Name and In Jesus' Name.
+Download sheet music for Israel Houghton including new and popular songs such as, Thank You Lord and Victor's Crown.
 Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular Israel Houghton albums like Covered: Alive in Asia.
 Browse top albums, popular worship songs and all Israel Houghton sheet music.

 Featuring Israel Houghton Posted on February 21, 2013

 Released amidst international acclaim in August of last year and launching to the top of multiple retail sales charts,Israel & New Breed’s Jesus At The Center received a GRAMMY Award yesterday from The Recording Academy during the 55th Annual GRAMMY Awards®, which were broadcast live from Staples Center in Los Angeles on the CBS Television Network.
 Receiving an award for Best Contemporary Christian Music Song for the hit AC radio single from the album, “Your Presence Is Heaven” (a tie with Matt Redman’s “10,000 Reasons (Bless The Lord),”), the latter nod marks Israel Houghton’s first award in the category and fifth GRAMMY so far for the celebrated recording artist.
 Houghton shares the GRAMMY with “Your Presence Is Heaven” co-writer, Micah Massey.

 Featuring Israel Houghton Posted on September 24, 2012

 Arriving hot off the press is the orchestration for Rez Power from Israel Houghton's new album Jesus At The Center.
 We have a lot of great titles this album including Your Presence Is Heaven To Me and Jesus The Same.
 Be sure to download your favorites today!

 Featuring Israel Houghton Posted on August 14, 2012